-No one enjoys pops ups.
+No one enjoys pop-ups.
 They are intrusive and can cause lots of frustration when you land on a website to be greeted with box after box opening on your screen.
 They were once frequently associated with viruses and can still be a sign of malware on your device.
-However, these days most pop ups tend to be built into the coding of a website, to ask for certain actions to be performed or permissions granted.
+However, these days most pop-ups tend to be built into the coding of a website, to ask for certain actions to be performed or permissions granted.

 These can include:

-- asking for permission for the website to send you notifications direct to your browser
+- asking for permission for the website to send you notifications directly to your browser

 - asking to know your location

 - a sales pitch asking you to buy a product and other adverts

 These pop-ups can appear on top of your page, can have noise enabled, and even appear beneath the screen you’re currently browsing.
 Commonly, pop-ups are a form of marketing used to increase responses from visitors to that website or page.
 They’re designed to encourage activity, to click an ad, or to enter information that can be used for marketing purposes.
 Pop-ups can be highly effective for businesses, however, for anyone browsing a site they are nothing more than annoying inconveniences.

 The list above shows just a few examples of what you may experience each time you land on a site with pop-ups enabled.
 Blocking them is simple, however, some pop-ups you may still wish to see as they will help you to perform certain tasks, such as downloading a file onto your computer and saving it to the correct location.
 Even so, no one likes to have their browsing intruded with pop-ups.

 Thankfully, there are ways to decide what you see and don’t see when using Chrome.
 Use the information below to help you stop them from appearing and giving you a negative experience online.
 Additionally, here’s how you can make sure you still have access to any dialogue boxes that you wish to use.